SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-This API is used to reset the employee profile password.
+This API is used to reset the candidate profile password.

 <aside class="notice">
 The `Password` fields should be hashed using SHA256 beforehand.